Subjects

 My work has primarily been transatlantic in scope since I moved to the US.
 In 2010, I started to study the way theories of gender and sexuality circulate on both sides of the Atlantic.
 The bill legalizing gay marriage in France was a good example since its opponents denounced a conspiracy of American queer theory against the traditional French family.
 My book, Queer Theory: The French Response, shows how queer theory challenges the dominant relationship to the nation in France by arguing that group bonding entails disaffiliation as much as affiliation.
 I study activist groups, seminars, queer media and texts, and the politics of translation.

 My new book, Spheres of Injustice.
-A Defense of Minority Universalism, explores how analogous thinking can form the basis of a new theory of justice.
+The Ethical Promise of Minority Presence, explores how analogous thinking can form the basis of a new theory of justice.
 The murders of George Floyd in the US and Adama Traoré in France are the starting point for this work.
 Why did the French government claim that France, unlike the US, does not experience structural racism?
 To occupy a minority position is not to experience the same thing as other minorities, nor even to share the same thing (commonality is always illusory given class and other differences within the same group).
-It is a relationship of substitutability that is played out on the body.
+It is a relationship of substitutability that is played out through the body.
 Every black person knows they could have been in Floyd’s and Traoré’s place.
 But, to whom does this kind of minority relationship extend?
 To all minorities?
 To anyone who might have had a minority experience without it being linked to structural discrimination and grounding an identity?
 In thinking about what connects minorities and minority experiences, Spheres of Injustice studies police violence against minorities, affirmative action programs, algorithmic governance, and anti-discrimination law in France and the US.
 It also offers a rereading of Michael Walzer’s classic book, Spheres of Justice.
 Responsibility to others and protecting the planet require a conception of justice based on the concrete experience of injustice: Spheres of Injustice defends a minority ethics of learning rather than a morality of interest (classical liberal theories), recognition (multiculturalist theories), or empathy (care theories).

 Publications